 One of the plants I painted was the Black bryony.
-You often see the startling orange berries of this plant in hedgerows, and it was important to show the variation in berry colour; green through yellow to an orange red.
-I also had a lot of fun with the tendrils that this plant grows, I love using these to help when composing an illustration.
+You often see the startling orange berries of this plant in hedgerows.
+It was important to show the variation in berry colour; green through yellow to an orange red.
+I also had a lot of fun with the tendrils that this plant grows.
+I love using these to help when composing an illustration.

 As always, painting the leaves began with a layer of tiny paint marks, building up and marking the areas of dark.

 Painting the first layer of green on a Black bryony leaf copyright Jersey Post (www.Jerseystamps.com) 2017